Qualifying Condition

 How Eczema Qualifies You for a Tint Exemption

 To qualify, you need to demonstrate that your Eczema makes it medically necessary for you to have darker window tint than what Virginia law normally allows.
-Our licensed physicians can evaluate your condition and issue the appropriate documentation.
+Our licensed physicians review your existing documentation against state requirements — we do not diagnose.
+You must already have records from a primary care physician or eye care specialist confirming your condition.

 How to Get Your Exemption